archonic/limestone-accounts/README.md

 * Turbolinks 5

 ## Features
-* Trial begins upon registration without credit card.
+* Free trial begins upon registration without credit card.
 * Subscription management.
 Card update form and cancel account button.
 * Emails for welcome, billing updated, invoice paid, invoice failed and trial expiring.
 All except welcome are controlled by Stripe webhooks.
 * Invoice PDF attached to invoice paid email.
-* Mail sends through Sidekiq with deliver_later.
+* Mail sends through Sidekiq with `deliver_later`.
 Devise mailing also configured for Sidekiq dispatch.
 * Direct uploading to S3 with ActiveStorage.
 Lazy transform for resizing.
 Demonstrated with user avatars.
 * Icon helper for user avatars with fallback to circle with user initials.
 Icon helper for font awesome icons.
 * Administrate dashboard lets you CRUD records (ex: users).
 Easy to add more and customize as you like.
 Visit /admin/.
 * Impersonate users through administrate dashboard.
 * Pretty modals using bootstrap integrated into rails_ujs data-confirm.
 Demonstrated with cancel account button.
-* Banner with a link to billing page users that are past due.
+* Banner with a link to billing page for accounts that are past due.
 * Opinionated search integration using Elasticsearch via Searchkick.
 Gem is in place but integration is up to you.
 * Feature control using the flipper gem.
 Demonstrated with public_registration.
 * 86% RSpec test coverage.